Fig 1. Stent manufactured by Boston Scientific.

 The stent creates a new inner lining for that portion of the artery.
 Cells in the artery eventually grow to cover the fabric and create an inner layer that resembles what's normally seen inside a blood vessel.

-What to expect before a stent procedure
+Before a stent procedure

 Most stent procedures require an overnight stay in the hospital and someone to take the patient home.
 A doctor can advise: